 - Are all plans peer-reviewed and adequately approved?

-Certain concrete outcomes could include approvals of plans and schedules, formal management sign-offs, hired engineers, organizational team charts properly structured and approved with the project sponsors, and software licenses.
-The latter can be crucial and quite costly, including software for HIL/SIL (LINK), specialized compilers, libraries such as AUTOSAR (LINK) stacks, debuggers, MISRA-checking tools, issue tracking tools, and test management tools.
+Certain concrete outcomes could include approvals of plans and schedules, formal management sign-offs, hired engineers, organizational team charts properly structured and approved by the project sponsors, and software licenses.
+The latter can be crucial and quite costly, including software for HIL/SIL (LINK), specialized compilers, libraries such as AUTOSAR (LINK) stacks, debuggers, MISRA-checking tools, issue-tracking tools, and test management tools.
 Hardware tools include hardware debuggers, HIL tools, layout tools, 3D printing prototyping tools, and measurement instruments.

 Also, signed contracts are typically required, including from internal and outsourced team members, supplier contracts, and other formal organization-specific approvals.

 3. “Directing Implementation” – or in other words: “Are you effectively doing it?”, for example: